 That’s right.
 The Louisiana Tuition Donation Credit (TDC) Program allows donors to receive a 95% state tax credit for approved contributions to Arete Scholars.
 In turn, Arete awards need-based K-12 scholarships to Louisiana children.

-The entire donation amount may also eligible for a charitable federal tax deduction.
+The portion of the donation not eligible for a state tax credit may also be eligible for a charitable federal tax deduction.

 Why would Louisiana do this?